- Mental Health»

 10) Right after Thanksgiving, pull out all your Christmas decorations and start decorating the house that next week

-Make sure all outside lights are up by a target deadline...December first works well as then the electric bill will only be for the month of December.
+Make sure all outside lights are up by a target deadline...December first works well as then the electric bill will only be for December.

 11) Take advantage of Black Friday and Cyber Monday sales